AqwamCreates/DataPredict/docs/index.md

 > What once ended in deep learning returns as the full spectrum of machine learning.

+## Commercial

 * You can find high-value project tutorials for improving retention and revenue [here](HighValueProjectTutorials.md)!

-* You can also see how it reduces machine learning engineering costs [here](CostReductionInformation.md)
+* You can also see how it reduces machine learning engineering costs [here](CostReductionInformation.md)!

-By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).

-This library was developed solo over more than 3 years (6000+ hours and includes weekends), which would exceed $300,000 USD in industry costs.
-Additionally, it requires near PhD-level knowledge to build and test all the models in this library.
-To all indie devs who just starting their business, feel free to use it without burning away your money!

-* Because machine, deep and reinforcement learning models try to find the best solution for you during training, you are likely (but not guaranteed) to increase your revenue over this cost.

-* You're not licensing convenience; you're licensing a higher probability of increased revenue.

-* Think of it this way: you’re not losing 0.5%-5% of your revenue; you’re investing 0.5%-5% to unlock the other 30% you might be leaving on the table.
-In some cases, the upside could be even higher.

-* That fee also includes DataPredict™ Neural and DataPredict™ Axon.
-All the money will be used for future research and improvements that will be released to the public.

-Thanks to the early adopters, I managed to to fund my Master research thesis (that may be published soon) on how to speed up reinforcement learning training by 10 times from the baseline methods.
-It is already implemented in the DataPredict™ and DataPredict™ Neural libraries!

 You can download and read the full list of commercial licensing agreements [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).

 I do not entertain "proof of value" requests.
 You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).

 Want to contribute?
 Have a look at the information and perks [here](ContributorInformation.md).

+## Terms And Conditions Information

+By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).